 These guidelines hereby replace the previous version thereof:

 Rector Head of Study Service

-The purpose of the guidelines is to clarify and elaborate on the rules for the benefit of the users of the rules (the line manager in charge) and students at Aalborg University (the ‘University’).
+These guidelines are intended to elaborate on and complete the rules for those using the rules (relevant managers) as well as students at Aalborg University.
 A summary is provided by way of introduction.

-The guidelines have been laid down by the Rector, but responsibility for maintaining and updating the guidelines rests with Study Service.
+The guidelines are set by the Rector, but the responsibility for maintaining the guidelines rests with the Study Service.

-In the event of questions regarding the guidelines, the Secretariat of Study Service may be contacted at:
+In the event of any questions about the guidelines, please contact Educational Law and Secretariat at Study Service may at: